Ida Kidder

-Ida A. Kidder (née Clarke; June 30, 1857 – February 29, 1920) was a pioneering librarian and the first professional librarian at Oregon Agricultural College, now Oregon State University, she was so loved by her students that they nicknamed her “Mother Kidder”.
+Ida A. Kidder (née Clarke; June 30, 1857 – February 29, 1920) was a pioneering librarian and the first professional librarian at Oregon Agricultural College, now Oregon State University, where her students nicknamed her Mother Kidder".

 Early life

-Ida Angeline Clarke was born on June 30, 1857 in Auburn, New York.
+Ida Angeline Clarke was born on June 30, 1857, in Auburn, New York.
 Her father was John C. Clarke (b.
 October 4, 1833) and her mother was Harriet Angeline Martin (b.
 1937).

 At the age of 20, she graduated from high school in Waverly and became a primary school teacher.
 At 29, she enrolled in the New York State College for Teachers and became a teacher of Natural Sciences and eventually the principal at a high school in Medina, New York.

-On February 26, 1896, she married Lorenzo Kidder at the age of 39 in Souix City, Iowa.
+On February 26, 1896, she married Lorenzo Kidder at the age of 39 in Sioux City, Iowa.

 Education & Employment

 She attended both the New York Normal School at Albany and the University of Illinois, finishing her education in 1906.
-Kidder moved to Washington state where she worked at the Washington State Library at Olympia for a few months before becoming a Library Organizer for Oregon State University in Salem for two years, from there she was recruited by then college president, William Jasper Kerr, to Corvallis, Oregon where she began work at the Oregon Agricultural College (now Oregon State University).
+Kidder moved to Washington state where she worked at the Washington State Library at Olympia for a few months before becoming a Library Organizer for Oregon State University in Salem for two years, from there she was recruited by then college president, William Jasper Kerr, to Corvallis, Oregon, where she began work at the Oregon Agricultural College (now Oregon State University).